Preston-Landers/concurrent-log-handler/README.md

     log.info("Here is a very exciting log message, just for you")

+See also the file `src/example.py` for a configuration and usage example.

 To use this module from a logging config file, use a handler entry like this: